All Episodes

 But we're ready to sign the next Kyoto Accord.

-Employment down three to four million jobs by twenty thirty.
+Employment down 3 to 4 million jobs by 2030.

-Electricity prices up 130% by 2030.
+Electricity prices up 130% by 2030?

-There comes a point, friends, when we better get real, and if you want to do something about this, you better give some encouragement to your local conservative politician, especially a few Republican governors I can think of, who are as green as green can be.
+And if you want to do something about this, you better give some encouragement to your local conservative politician, especially a few Republican governors I can think of, who are as green as green can be.

-Rather than fight something that's unpopular, rather than push the polls or move the polls, these new Republican Green governors want to follow the polls.
+Rather than fight something that's unpopular, rather than push the polls or move the polls, these new Republican green governors want to follow the polls.

 And environmentalism is hot.